Page 2 – 8

 Executive Artistic Director and Choreographer of the Forces of Nature Dance Theatre.

-Dyane Harvey is a founding member and assistant to the director of Forces of Nature Dance Theatre Company; a 30-year-old Harlem based company.
+Dyane Harvey is a founding member and assistant to the director of Forces of Nature Dance Theatre Company; a 30-year-old Harlem-based company.
 The mission of Forces of Nature Dance Theatre is the empowerment of our audience and the preservation of our planet.
-She has performed as principal soloist with the Eleo Pomare Dance Company for over 30 years, having toured the United States, Italy, Australia and Lagos, Nigeria as U..S. representative in F.E.S.T.A.C. (the Second Black and African Festival of Art and Culture).
+She has performed as principal soloist with the Eleo Pomare Dance Company for over 30 years, having toured the United States, Italy, Australia, and Lagos, Nigeria as a U..S. representative in F.E.S.T.A.C. (the Second Black and African Festival of Art and Culture).

 Eleo Pomare was a Colombian-American modern dance choreographer known for his politically charged productions depicting the black experience.
 In 1947, he and his mother moved from Colombia, South America, to the United States, where Pomare attended New York’s High School of Performing Arts. – Wikipedia

 Died: August 8, 2008, Manhattan, New York, NY

 Awards: Guggenheim Fellowship for Creative Arts, US & Canada